Posts by Dr. James Ellis

 "Failed back surgery is a problem that has become sufficiently widespread to even warrant its own special conferences, with recent reviews reporting failure rates ranging from 5 to 50%."

 The experts in this same study concluded:

 "It is extremely difficult to identify unequivocal predictor factors that can be used to accurately predict the outcome of surgery."

-As a chiropractor, Dr. James Ellis & Dr. Lyndsay Martin is convinced that surgery should be the absolute last resort for treating back pain.
-Chiropractic works to restore your spine to its normal function--without risky surgery or drugs--and many research studies have established the usefulness of chiropractic for back pain.
+As a chiropractor, Dr. James Ellis & Dr. Lyndsay Martin believes that surgery should be the absolute last choice for treating back pain.
+Chiropractic care works to restore your spine to its normal function--without the need of high-risk surgery or drugs--and many scientific studies have demonstrated the effectiveness of chiropractic for back pain.

-If you live in Woburn & Chelmsford, MA and you need relief for your back pain, give our office a call today at (781) 460-0939 for a consultation or an appointment.
+If you live in Woburn & Chelmsford, MA and you need care for your back pain, give our practice a call today at (781) 460-0939 for a consultation or an appointment.
 We'll help get you back on the road to a pain-free life!

 - Keeney BJ, Fulton-Kehoe D, Turner JA, Wickizer TM, Chan KC, Franklin GM.
 Early predictors of lumbar spine surgery after occupational back injury: results from a prospective study of workers in Washington State.
 Spine 2013;38(11):953-964.